 This has never happened and is not now any creature's En, not even the spectator's.

-And here it is, in 2020.
-Arriving out of nowhere, and once it is here, it is defined by life processes—which do not stop, only change.
-Change a lot.
+And there it was, in 2020.
+Arriving out of nowhere, and once it was here, it was defined by life processes—which did not stop, only changed.
+Changed a lot.
 Transformatively.

 These images tell part of the story of the transformation of our life processes.
 How En#0 became our En#2 and changed the life process: